Feature aware covariance estimation, with application to mixtures of chemical exposures: Discussion

 \section{Discussion}

-In this work, we propose a covariance meta regression prior that allows for improved covariance estimation for high dimensional regimes by integrating auxiliary information on the variables into a model-based approach.
-Our method utilizes a latent factor model framework that allows flexibility in the rank of the squared factor loadings matrix.
-Furthermore, the CMR method enables structured shrinkage of a covariance matrix towards a non-diagonal form.
-We show how various meta covariate data types can allow for shrinkage towards a wide array of commonly utilized structures such as compound symmetric and block symmetric covariance matrices.
-Moreover, parameter estimation, inferences, and imputation of missing data, including under a limit of detection, are straightforward for our covariance meta regression model using a Gibbs sampler.
+In this work, we propose a feature aware covariance estimation prior that allows for improved covariance estimation for high dimensional regimes by integrating auxiliary information on the variables into a model-based approach.
+Our method utilizes a latent factor model framework that allows flexibility in the rank of the squared factor loading matrix.
+Furthermore, the FACE method enables structured shrinkage of a covariance matrix towards a non-diagonal form.
+We show how various \red{outcome feature} data types can allow for shrinkage towards a wide array of commonly utilized structures such as compound symmetric and block symmetric covariance matrices.
+Moreover, parameter estimation, inferences, and \red{prediction} of missing data, including under a limit of detection, are straightforward for our feature aware covariance model using a Gibbs sampler.

-Using covariance meta regression to analyze data from the TESIE study yields an informative estimate of the correlation pattern among a wide array of exposures measured from two different exposure assessment tools.
+Using \red{feature aware covariance estimation} to analyze data from the TESIE study yields an informative estimate of the correlation pattern among a wide array of exposures measured from two different exposure assessment tools.
 In particular, there are strong positive correlations between chemicals from different chemical classes and assessment tools, leading to new insights into exposure patterns.
-Moreover, we show that the proposed CMR model can reduce the error in imputing exposures under the limit of detection, based on an experiment using TESIE data.
+Moreover, we show that the proposed FACE model can reduce the error in imputing exposures under the limit of detection, based on an experiment using TESIE data.
 This promising result highlights the need for and benefit of using realistic covariance structure models for imputation instead of naive methods.

+\red{ Inference that incorporates outcome features within the FACE framework is shown to be sufficiently robust and results in more accurate estimation in simulation and more accurate out of sample prediction in the data application.
+In the outcome feature regression on each factor loading vector, we utilize a linear regression equation, however, non-linear functional forms can be captured with, for example, basis expansions of covariates, among other standard extensions of ordinary linear regression.
+Future work exploring the benefit of incorporating additional flexibility in this way, or integrating yet more flexibility with, for instance, a Gaussian process, would be beneficial. }